vmware-archive/webcommander/README.md

 WebCommander currently supports Powershell, Perl, Python and Ruby scripts.
 The built-in Powershell scripts are mainly for automating VMware vSphere and Horizon View.
-As for Perl, Python and Ruby, only 1 example script is provided respectively to illustrate how to add uses' own scripts into WebCommander.
+As for Perl, Python and Ruby, only 1 example script is provided respectively to illustrate how to add users' own scripts into WebCommander.

 Installation
 ============